ISISComputingGroup/ibex_developers_manual/New-Galil-Driver.md

 * turning motors on/off using motor record PREM/POST fields no longer works, you need to set e.g. MTR0101_AUTOONOFF_CMD to "On" (this has been adjusted in SetupR3Axis.bat)
 * GalilStartController() has lost the "display code" argument, so you need to move the "Thread mask" argument (ususally "3" for us) one position earlier
-* Unsolicited messages are currently using UDP, I need to look at adding TCP support
+* Home position is always 0, PVs like MTR0101_HOMEVAL_SP and MTR0101_PHOME_CMD have been removed

-## Not currently working
+## TODO

-* Profiles and kinematic axes
+* Unsolicited messages are currently using UDP only, I need to look at adding TCP support
-* running GalilTest IOC from support/galil/master (may not be fixed)
+* Loading the Profile and kinematic axes DBs cause streams of errors
-* Galil unsolicited messages over TCP
+* Running GalilTest IOC from support/galil/master does not work (may not fix)